mtripg6666tdr/fluxel/README.md

 * **dom**:
   * Type: `string`
   * Description: The HTML string of the rendered component.
-The content of this dom can be placed under the application's root element (e.g., &lt;div id="app"&gt;&lt;/div&gt;) to generate a complete HTML page.
+It can be placed within the application's root element (e.g., `<div id="app"></div>`) to generate a complete HTML page as the result of server-side rendering.
 * **style**:
   * Type: `string`
   * Description: A concatenated string of all CSS strings inserted by the Fluxel.forwardStyle function during SSR execution.
 This can be directly embedded in the HTML's &lt;head&gt; section to ensure style application on the client side.